Have you ever tried a Japanese stew (hotpot) called “Nabe”?

 2. Add salmon and dashi granules.
 After salmon is cooked through, remove from heat.

-3. Add miso paste and stir until miso has completely melted.
+3. Add miso paste and stir until miso is completely melted.
 Put butter as a topping.

 Ready to eat!